abhinavkale-dev/customer-churn-prediction/README.md

 ### Churn Prediction
 - Predict churn probability for individual customers
-- Batch prediction for all customers
+- Batch prediction for all customers (processed in batches of 100)
 - Detailed explanation of prediction factors
+- Optimistic UI updates while predictions are processing

 ### Customer Analytics
 - Customer behavior trends and patterns